The student body is diverse.

 - Mount Antero: Student Services, Administration, Arts programs

-- Blanca Peak: Integrated Technology, Health, Nursing, Communication, Hospitality, Learning Opportunity Center, Information Technology
+- Blanca Peak: Architecture and Building Science, Computer-Aided Design, Health, Dental Assisting, Nursing, Communication, Hospitality, Interior Design, Learning Opportunity Center, Information Technology

 - Maroon Peak: Veterinary Technology, Forestry, Wildlife and Natural Resources, Horticulture and Landscape Technologies

 - Challenger Point: Math, general classrooms, lecture auditorium